IAteYourKookie/LorenaAlmeida/README.md

 # Hey I'm Lorena Almeida :)

 ## 🌼 About me
  Hello my name is Lorena, I'm 20yo.
 I study graphic design at FAESA, I'm graduated in Information Technology ("Informática para Internet Integrado ao Ensino Médio") at IFES.
 I love to draw and my goal is attend to an animation design school.
-My interests are creative areas, UX/UI design, web and mobile, front-end, character design and others.
+My interests are creative areas, UX/UI design, web and mobile, front-end, character design and others.<br>
  I work at [SlabWare](https://slabware.com/) we run a software specialized in inventory and sales management for marble and granite businesses.
 My role in the company is doing design, frontend and backend.

 ## 🛠 Skills